pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 ## Sample Pipeline (Optional)

-> The following steps assume that you have cloned this Kubernetes [example](https://github.com/pulumi/examples/tree/master/kubernetes-ts-nginx)
-> into your own repo.
+To follow along with this example, clone the Nginx Kubernetes [example](https://github.com/pulumi/examples/tree/master/kubernetes-ts-nginx) into your own repo.

 Creating a pipeline in Spinnaker is easy and offers many integration options for your GitOps workflow.
 In the sample pipeline we will show you how to add the Pulumi stage and create a Kubernetes resource.